Patriarkh: Rename to Patriarkh

-For the "Czarna Pascha II" tour of Poland, the band would use the temporary moniker "ex-Batushka/PATRIARKH".
-They introduced a new stage setup, additional musicians and new robes (most notably with Варфоломей dawning a white tunic and hood).
-Also introduced was a revised setlist composed of songs from the entire Batushka catalogue, followed by a set of brand-new Patriarkh songs.
-The band integrated four new songs into its setlist: "Wierszalin III", "Wierszalin IV", "Wierszalin VIII", "Wierszalin IX".

 On September 9, 2024, Bartłomiej Krysiuk, through his band's social networks, announced officially that they will no longer use the name "Batushka" and they will rebrand as "Patriarkh" (stylized in Cyrillic as Патриархъ).

 On September 20, 2024, the band held a special live-stream pay-per-view event of the concert in Krakow.
-This concert was streamed in real-time, allowing fans from around the world to witness the transformation of Batushka into Patriarkh.
-The event was available to watch for an additional 48 hours after the concert.
-The name change was made official after the last concert of their "Australasia" tour on December 13, 2024, in Melbourne, Australia.
+The exclusive event was available to watch for an additional 48 hours after the concert.
+The name change was promoted over the next 3 months while the band toured Europe and Asia.
+The name change was made official on December 13, 2024, in Melbourne, Australia.

 The first official release of new music under the Patriarkh name was delivered on October 15, 2024.
 The song "ВЕРШАЛИН III" (Lat.
 WIERSZALIN III) was released to streaming platforms, along with a premiere of a music video directed by the band's long-time film collaborator "Hiatsyntos".
-Along with the digital release, a special limited edition 12" Extended Play was sold on the band's 'Epic Prophecy for Europe' tour, and remaining copies would later be sold through the bands webstore.
+Along with the digital release, a special limited edition 12" EP was sold on the band's 'Epic Prophecy for Europe' tour, and remaining copies would later be sold through the bands webstore.
 Three color variants were available from the band: black, white, and gold.
 Napalm Records had a red variant available exclusively through their store.
 In total, 500 copies were made, and the b-side featured a special engraving.

-Prokrok Ilja
+Prorok Ilja

 The band's second major label full-length studio album, Prorok Ilja, was released on January 3, 2025 via Napalm Records.
 Prorok Ilja was recorded at several studios across Poland between January and May 2024.
-The album features many guest performances, as well as a full Symphony Orchestra.

 Prorok Ilja details a true story that happened in the village of Stara Grzybowszczyzna, in the Podlachia region of Poland in the 1930s and 1940s.

 Eliasz Klimowicz was a self-proclaimed prophet who cultivated a following and created a religious sect within the orthodox faith of the region.

 On January 3, 2025, Patriarkh held the premiere concert of Prorok Ilja, called "Sinfonia Orthodoxia", in Łódź at the Klub Wytwórnia.
-This was the inaugural concert of the band under the Patriarkh name.
-This concert notably featured a male choir (Singing Heads Choir), and Symphony Orchestra (Squad Kulturalny Orchestra).
+This was the inaugural concert of the band under the Patriarkh name, and featured a male choir (Singing Heads Choir) and a symphony orchestra (Squad Kulturalny Orchestra).